Category Archives: Project: Enfield Himalayan

 • 400km range from the 15-litre tank – about 250 miles

-• Weak front brake on the road (fitting sintered pads is a fix)
+• Weak front brake on the road (sintered pads are a fix)

 • As a result, front ABS is a bit docile

-• Stock seat foam way too mushy for my bulk
+• Stock seat foam way too soft for my bulk

 Tubliss core failed on the front; replaced with inner tube